-Respiratory therapists care for patients who have trouble breathing; for example, from a chronic respiratory disease, such as asthma or emphysema.
+A respiratory therapist is someone who cares for patients that have trouble breathing; for example, from a chronic respiratory disease, such as asthma or emphysema.
 They also provide emergency care to patients suffering from heart attacks, stroke, drowning, or shock.
 Most respiratory therapists work in hospitals.
 Others may work in nursing care facilities or travel to patients’ homes.

 What does a Respiratory Therapist do?

-- Interview and examine patients with breathing or cardiopulmonary disorders
+- Interviews and examines patients with breathing or cardiopulmonary disorders

-- Consult with physicians to develop patient treatment plans
+- Consults with physicians to develop patient treatment plans

-- Perform diagnostic tests such as measuring lung capacity
+- Performs diagnostic tests such as measuring lung capacity

-- Treat patients, using a variety of methods, including chest physiotherapy and aerosol medications
+- Treats patients, using a variety of methods, including chest physiotherapy and aerosol medications

-- Monitor and record the progress of treatment
+- Monitors and records the progress of treatment

-- Supervise respiratory therapy technicians during tests and evaluate the findings of the tests
+- Supervises respiratory therapy technicians during tests and evaluates the findings of the tests